Skip to content

 Deciphering the Rosetta Stone

-Another breakthrough that the campaign of Napoleon influenced was the deciphering of the Rosetta Stone.
-For centuries after the end of the last Egyptian dynasties, around 30 BC, Egyptians were captivated by the legacy of their ancestors, from the pyramids, temples, and tombs, to the monuments scattered everywhere around the country.
+Another breakthrough that the Napoleonic campaign influenced was the deciphering of the Rosetta Stone.
+For centuries after the end of the last Egyptian dynasties, around 30 BC, Egyptians were captivated by the legacy of their ancestors, from the pyramids, temples, and tombs to the monuments scattered everywhere around the country.

-And the pharaohs honestly saved no effort in telling their descendants about their civilisation and their outstanding achievements.
-They wrote everything, in tremendous detail, on papyrus paper, the walls of tombs and temples, obelisks, furniture and pretty much every rock they found.
+The pharaohs honestly spared no effort in telling their descendants about their civilisation and outstanding achievements.
+They wrote everything, in tremendous detail, on papyrus paper: the walls of tombs and temples, obelisks, furniture, and pretty much every rock they found.
 But there was a tiny problem.
-The descendants, the post-pharaohs Egyptians, did not really understand anything from those writings simply because they could not read the ancient Egyptian languages.
-As a result, the Egyptian civilisation remained a complete mystery for a really long time.
+The post-pharaoh Egyptians’ descendants did not understand anything from those writings simply because they could not read the ancient Egyptian languages.
+As a result, the Egyptian civilisation remained a complete mystery for a long time.

 So what were these ancient Egyptian languages anyway?

-Ancient Egyptians used four writing systems, which developed over thousands of years, the Hieroglyphs, Hieratic, Demotic and Coptic, with the last turning into the official writing system during the second century when Egypt was introduced to Christianity.
-When the Arab Muslims arrived in the country sometime in the seventh century, they brought Arabic with them.
-So after hundreds of years, all those ancient languages died out, and Arabic became and remains the official language to date.
+Ancient Egyptians used four writing systems, which developed over thousands of years: the hieroglyphs, hieratic, demotic, and Coptic.
+The last became the official writing system during the second century when Egypt was introduced to Christianity.
+When the Arab Muslims arrived in the country sometime in the seventh century, they brought Arabic.
+So, after hundreds of years, all those ancient languages died out, and Arabic has become and remains the official language.

 As a result, Europeans and other foreigners started coming to Egypt to satisfy their mania.
-Mesmerised by Egypt’s great weather, fantastic culture, and terrific attractions, the Europeans became more and more interested in Egyptian history.
+Mesmerised by Egypt’s great weather, fantastic culture, and terrific attractions, the Europeans became increasingly interested in Egyptian history.
 Archaeological excavations swept the country, feverishly looking for pharaonic treasures.
-Speaking of that, one of the most remarkable discoveries was that of King Tutankhamun’s tomb, which was made by the British archaeologist Howard Carter in 1922 in the Valley of the Kings in Luxor.
+One of the most remarkable discoveries was that of King Tutankhamun’s tomb, which was made by the British archaeologist Howard Carter in 1922 in the Valley of the Kings in Luxor.

 Modern Egypt

-Europeans were also struck by the new wave of modernity that started in the country a few years after the French left, which in return attracted more and more foreign interest.
+Europeans were also struck by the new wave of modernity that started in the country a few years after the French left, which in turn attracted increasing foreign interest.

 In early 1801, Muhammad Ali rose to power and became the Ottoman ruler of Egypt.
 He had the vision to transform Egypt into a leading country.
-So he started a series of serious reforms in the economy, trade, and military, including weapons production, as well as considerable developments in agriculture and industry.
+So, he started a series of severe economic, trade, and military reforms, including weapons production and considerable developments in agriculture and industry.

-When Muhammad Ali died, the developments were continued by his successors, rising to the ultimate peak during the reign of Khedive Ismail the Magnificent, who ruled Egypt from 1863 to 1879.
+When Muhammad Ali died, his successors continued the developments, which reached their ultimate peak during the reign of Khedive Ismail the Magnificent, who ruled Egypt from 1863 to 1879.

 Fascinated by European architecture, Ismail ordered the establishment of Cairo‘s iconic downtown in the same style.
-It was to be the privileged expansion to the capital, which Ismail wanted to be better than Paris itself.
-It was also during Ismail’s reign that the Suez Canal was opened, precisely in 1869.
+It was to be the privileged expansion to the capital, which Ismail wanted to be better than Paris.
+During Ismail’s reign, the Suez Canal was opened precisely in 1869.

-Ismail was so obsessed with the economic developments and the urbanisation of Egypt that he took it too far, way further than Egypt could bear.
-Toward the end of the 1870s, Egypt fell into severe debt that forced the selling of the Suez Canal Company’s shares to the British, declaring bankruptcy, removing Ismail from power and sending him to exile in Ercolano, a town in Naples, Italy.
+Ismail was so obsessed with Egypt’s economic developments and urbanisation that he took them too far, way further than Egypt could bear.
+Toward the end of the 1870s, Egypt fell into severe debt that forced the selling of the Suez Canal Company’s shares to the British, declaring bankruptcy, removing Ismail from power, and sending him to exile in Ercolano, a town in Naples, Italy.

 Shepheard’s Hotel

-All of that combined created an atmosphere of prosperity and a growing interest in Egypt as a fantastic newly discovered destination with even more fantastic attractions.
-Aside from the severe colonial consequences this growing interest brought about, it highly contributed to the success of the mighty Shepheard’s Hotel and destined it for over a century of glory.
+All of that combined created an atmosphere of prosperity and a growing interest in Egypt as a fantastic newly discovered destination with even more unbelievable attractions.
+Aside from the severe colonial consequences of this growing interest, it highly contributed to the success of the mighty Shepheard’s Hotel and destined it for over a century of glory.

 Birth